esp8266/Arduino/doc/filesystem.rst

 SPIFFS file system limitations
 ------------------------------

-The SPIFFS implementation for ESP8266 had to accomodate the constraints of the chip, among which its limited RAM.
+The SPIFFS implementation for ESP8266 had to accommodate the constraints of the chip, among which its limited RAM.
 `SPIFFS <https://github.com/pellepl/spiffs>`__ was selected because it is designed for small systems, but that comes at the cost of some